 Author(s): Orhan Pamuk

 Orhan Pamuk, is the author of many celebrated books, including The White Castle, Istanbul and Snow.
 In 2003 he won the International IMPAC Award for My Name is Red, and in 2006 he was awarded the Nobel Prize in Literature.
-The Museum of Innocence was an international bestseller, praised in the Guardian as 'an enthralling, immensely enjoyable piece of storytelling.'
+His most recent novel, The Museum of Innocence, was an international bestseller, praised in the Guardian as 'an enthralling, immensely enjoyable piece of storytelling.'
 Orhan Pamuk lives in Istanbul.